 - Make

-first-class fields in all traces - Use standardized
+scheduled_foranddeviation_msfirst-class fields in all traces - Use standardized

-) - Build plug-and-play backends (calendar, Redis, APScheduler, event bus)
+tempo_tagformats (@morning,30min_block,@daily) - Build plug-and-play backends (calendar, Redis, APScheduler, event bus)

 - Keep models focused on planning, not execution logic